Kong/docs.konghq.com/app/konnect/runtime-manager/vaults/how-to.md

 Where:

-* `vault` is the scheme (protocol) that indicates that this is a secret.
+* `vault` is a scheme that indicates that the value is a secret.
-* `env` is the name of the backend, since you're storing the secret in an [environment variable](/gateway/latest/kong-enterprise/secrets-management/backends/env).
+* `env` defines the backend because you're storing the secret in an [environment variable](/gateway/latest/kong-enterprise/secrets-management/backends/env).
-* `my-secret-key` and `my-secret-cert` correspond to the environment variables that you just defined.
+* `my-secret-key` and `my-secret-cert` correspond to the previously defined environment variables.

 ## Use the reference in configuration